iot49/docker-stacks/README.md

 ```

 Replace `<...>` with the path to the directory where notebooks and the jupyter customizations (e.g. additional kernels and libraries) will be stored.

+**Note:** `/home/jovyan` is also used to store system files (e.g. custom `pip` installs in `.local`, cache files in `.cache`, etc).
+Issues may arise if these files are shared between different systems (e.g. the same host folders is mounted into different Jupyter Notebook Servers).
+If this is a concern, mount the host volume to `/home/jovyan/work` instead.

 ### docker-compose